HTV (Kounotori)

 HTV 1 [NASA]

-The HTV (H-2 Transfer Vehicle) or Kounotori is an unmanned, non-reusable cargo spacecraft for delivering pressurized and unpressurized cargo to the International Space Station.
+The HTV (H-2 Transfer Vehicle) or Kounotori is an uncrewed, non-reusable cargo spacecraft for delivering pressurized and unpressurized cargo to the International Space Station.
 Launched by an H-2B-304 rocket, it maneuvers to the vicinity of the ISS, where the Canadarm-2 grapples the HTV and berths it to Node-2.

 The HTV consists of four main components: